liemho1/CpE-EE-Senior-Project/README.md

 •	Form a project team, find a project, customer, and project advisor, write a proposal for the project, and present your proposal orally.
 •	Become familiar with important concepts related to developing a product and conducting yourself in a competitive business environment.
 •	Topics include: proposal development, design process, ethics, project management, economics of product design, creativity, effective presentations, product testing and evaluation, prototyping, and intellectual property.

+Command to SSH into Raspberry Pi: ssh pi@raspberrypi.local